vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 unidentified notes and saturated end ticks.
 All 864 uncapped before/after MIDI scenarios remain byte-identical.

+### Construct and validate emitted headers once

+PerformanceEmitter now chooses the command or automation's source header and then stamps its tick and execution sequence in one place.
+Append uses that validated header before updating the automation lifetime, removing a duplicate binding check.
+This removes eight production lines while preserving source attribution, ordering, and invalid-binding rejection.
+The full build and all 20 CTest targets pass, including automation provenance, motion interruption, and VM initialization ordering coverage.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,